Willy Adames Player Props: Brewers vs. Tigers

 Willy Adames At The Plate

-- He has gone deep in four games this season (18.2%), leaving the park in 4.1% of his plate appearances.
+- He has hit a home run in four games this season (17.4%), leaving the park in 4% of his trips to the dish.

-- Adames has driven home a run in eight games this year (36.4%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on two occasions..
+- Adames has had an RBI in eight games this year (34.8%), including three multi-RBI outings (13.0%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.